dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_GEN_LEAD_WINDOW_END
-     Specify the value of lead_window {begin} in the MET configuration file.
+     Specify the value of lead_window {end} in the MET configuration file.

      | *Used by:*  TCGen
      | *Family:*  [config]